Phase 2RAG and Tool Calling·12 min read

 • Cost spirals: Multi-turn tool loops burn tokens on every round trip

-We'll address error handling patterns in Days 37-38, but keep these failure modes in mind as you design tool schemas.
+We'll cover tool-execution and error-handling patterns in Days 30-31 (and the infinite-loop / max-iterations safeguard in Day 37), but keep these failure modes in mind as you design tool schemas.

 The Tool Calling Flow